jjjahnke/tormenta_talk_iii/PROJECT_COMPLETE.md

 ---

-**🎉 Congratulations!
-TT3 is production-ready and fully functional.**
+**🧪 Ready for User Testing!
+TT3 v0.9.0 is feature-complete and awaiting real-world validation.**

 The system successfully transforms text articles into audio files with professional-grade quality, optional iTunes integration, and an intuitive user experience across all major platforms.